aikubo/Talapas_Tutorial/README.md

 The option `-p` is for partition.
 If you are running this during the tutorial you should see the tutorial participents running here.

 First off, let's make a new directory for this tutorial.
-We care going to copy the code from the `/projects/wihpc/shared` directory.
+We care going to copy the code from the `/projects/karlstrom/shared` directory.
 All the PIRGs have a folder in the `/projects` directory.
-You will also have a folder under `/projects/wihpc/user`.
-If my user name was ducky, my directory would be `/projects/wihpc/ducky`.
+You will also have a folder under `/projects/karlstrom/user`.
+If my user name was ducky, my directory would be `/projects/karlstrom/ducky`.

 Your `/projects` directory has more alloted storage than the home directory so in the future if you work on Talapas it is generally best to work from this directory.

 Let's change into that directory.

-`cd /projects/wihpc/ducky`
+`cd /projects/karlstrom/ducky`
 But please sub in your own user name.

-Then we are going to copy the directory `/projects/wihpc/shared/feb_tutorial` into our own folder.
+Then we are going to copy the directory `/projects/karlstrom/shared/Talapas_Tutorial` into our own folder.

-`cp -R /projects/wihpc/shared/feb_tutorial  ./`
+`cp -R /projects/karlstrom/shared/Talapas_Tutorial  ./`

 This command recursively copies the feb_tutorial folder into your own folder.

-`cd feb_tutorial`
+`cd Talapas_Tutorial`

 ## Using srun
 Open up the file `testNodes.sh` using `nano`.
 What does it do?

 Try running it using srun. srun is a command to run parallel jobs.

-`srun --account=wihpc --partition=short --reservation=wihpc -N2 testNodes.sh`
+`srun --account=karlstrom --partition=karlstrom -N2 testNodes.sh`

 Like we did before, we have to state the account, partition, and reservation.
 But before we started a bash instance and here we will run the testNodes.sh file.
 Another difference is that we specified the number of nodes using `-N2` meaning we want 2 nodes.